 Power of Prayer: B.R.O.S.
 Mentoring

 Power of Prayer: B.R.O.S.
-Mentoring - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen B.R.O.S.
+Mentoring - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
+ABC, 24/7, Telemundo - B.R.O.S.
 Mentoring is designed to motivate, educate, and nurture boys and young men for works of service.
-The 2017 Be A Man Bring A Boy Youth Empowerment Summit brought together boys, girls, and their parents to discuss daily issues faced by young people.

 Add your comments below